Beliavsky/FortranShell/README.md

  enter a line of Fortran code.
-Otherwise, ... quit or q to quit run or r to compile and run executable runold or ro to run executable again without recompiling compile to compile without running executable list or l for a program listing with line numbers
+Otherwise, ... quit or q to quit run or r to compile and run executable a line of code terminated by ; causes the program to be compiled and run runold or ro to run executable again without recompiling compile to compile without running executable list or l for a program listing with line numbers